-- a. commits or participates in acts of terrorism, - b. prepares for terrorism, - c. promotes or encourages terrorism (including the unlawful glorification of terrorism), or - d. is otherwise concerned in terrorism.
+- b.
+Prepares for terrorism.

+- c.
+Promotes or encourages terorism (including the unlawful glorification of terrorism), or

+- d.
+Is otherwise concerned interrorism.

 10. CROWN AND DESIGNATED SERVICE

 If you are applying for citizenship on the grounds of your Crown service rather than UK residence, you must show that you: